pachterlab/kallistobustools/secret.md

 {% include JB/setup %}

 The image you clicked on has a __secret__!
-Follow the instructions below to find out more:
+Follow the instructions below to find it:

 ### 1. Download the image
 Right-click the tsne on the previous page and click "Copy Link Address".
 Navigate to your terminal and download the image using